jetheurer/code_sample/README.md

-# Xometry Code Challenge
+# Code Challenge
-This is a solution to the Xometry Code Challenge
+This is a solution to the Code Challenge

 1. Write a function that takes a mesh array (described below) and calculates the mesh's volume.
 2. Write a unit test for the volume function in #1.